teja2495/simple-progress/README.md

 ## Features

-• **Persistent notification with progress bar** – see the remaining time and percentage at a glance.
+• **Persistent notification with progress bar** – see the remaining time and percentage at a glance, with a reset button for quick timer control.

 • **No sounds, no alarms** – the timer ends silently with a single "done" notification so it never interrupts a movie, a flight, or your focus.